Whole foods and your hearing health

 Wash quinoa several times in water until clear.
-Combine water, quinoa and cinnamon sticks in small pot.
+Combine water, quinoa and cinnamon sticks in a small pot.
 Bring to boil.
 Reduce and cover.
 Cook until quinoa is fluffy; about 20 minutes.
 Remove cinnamon sticks.
-Serve quinoa immediately with berries, nuts and milk, if desired.
+Serve quinoa immediately with berries, nuts, and milk, if desired.

 Homemade spinach hummus with veggies and whole grain pita

 Prep time: Overnight

 Soak garbanzo beans overnight in crock-pot on low temperature.
 Drain.
 In a large mixing bowl, mix garlic, spinach, salt, pepper, lemon juice and tahini with hand mixer, food processor or emulsifier to desired consistency.
 Serve with raw veggies and pita bread.

 Check out last month’s spinach salad recipe for a quick and tasty dinner.
 Get creative and switch out the grapefruit for blackberries; chicken for fish.